PaperMC/velocitypowered.com/docs/developers/event-api.md

 ---

 Listening to events with Velocity's `@Subscribe` annotation is straightforward.
 You've already seen one such listener, using the ProxyInitializeEvent in your main class.
+Additional events can be found on the [Javadoc](https://jd.velocitypowered.com/1.1.0/)

 ### Adding listening methods